 Students may not have an appreciation for the property, they will not take care of it the way a more mature tenant would.
 Students are also not the cleanest people and will not bother with maintenance issues like reporting on things that need fixing.

-It is very possible that a student will not be able to pay you rent on time because they do not know how to manage their money.
-They also do not know how to prioritize things very well, for example, going out with friends may be more important than paying their bills, unfortunately, one of these bills could be rent and you may find yourself with a vacant house because you had to evict the student.
+It’s very possible that a student won’t be able to pay you to rent on time because they do not know how to manage their money.
+They also do not know how to prioritize things very well, for example, going out with friends maybe more important than paying their bills, unfortunately, one of these bills could be rent and you may find yourself with a vacant house because you had to evict the student.

 Students will normally sign short term leases and will only take the accommodation during the school semester.
 This means that during the holidays you will have a vacant house if the college does not have students during the holiday period.

-This can be costly for you because every time the student leaves you have to do repairs to the property, this is why you need to insist on a deposit every time you get a new tenant.
+This can be costly for you because every time the student leaves you to have to do repairs to the property, this is why you need to insist on a deposit every time you get a new tenant.
 You can then use the deposit to fix any damage to the property.
+If this costly time period causes personal financial setbacks, visiting PMLoans and their blog could be the perfect solution.
+Their quick loans are flexible, decisions are quick and their acceptance rates are high.

 If there are more rentals then there are students, you will find that there is a lot of competition with everyone trying to entice the available students to take up their spaces.
 The person with the lowest rent will, therefore, get their students, meaning everyone might need to rent at low rates thus low returns for you.